AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 ### Install Adobe Acrobat and third-party applications {#install-adobe-acrobat-and-third-party-applications}

-If you are going use the PDF Generator service to convert native file formats such as Microsoft Word, Microsoft Excel, Microsoft PowerPoint, OpenOffice, WordPerfect X7, and Adobe Acrobat to PDF Documents, ensure that these applications are installed on the AEM Forms server.
+If you are going use the PDF Generator service to convert native file formats such as Microsoft® Word, Microsoft® Excel, Microsoft® PowerPoint, OpenOffice, WordPerfect X7, and Adobe Acrobat to PDF Documents, ensure that these applications are installed on the AEM Forms Server.

 >[!NOTE]
 >
->* Adobe Acrobat, Microsoft Word, Excel, and Powerpoint are available only for Microsoft Windows.
-If you are using the UNIX-based operating system, install OpenOffice to convert rich text files and supported Microsoft Office files to PDF documents.
+>* Adobe Acrobat, Microsoft® Word, Excel, and Powerpoint are available only for Microsoft® Windows.
+If you are using the UNIX-based operating system, install OpenOffice to convert rich text files and supported Microsoft® Office files to PDF documents.
 >* Dismiss all the dialog boxes that are displayed after installing Adobe Acrobat and third-party software for all the users configured to use the PDF Generator service.
 >* Start all the installed software at least once.
 Dismiss all the dialog boxes for all the users configured to use the PDF Generator service.
 >

-After installing Acrobat, open Microsoft Word.
-On the **Acrobat**tab, click**Create PDF** and convert a .doc or .docx file available on your machine to a PDF Document.
+After installing Acrobat, open Microsoft® Word.
+On the **Acrobat** tab, click **Create PDF** and convert a .doc or .docx file available on your machine to a PDF Document.
 If the conversion is successful, AEM Forms is ready to use Acrobat with PDF Generator service.

 ### Setup environment variables {#setup-environment-variables}